Task+Tech Fit Check

 What tasks do you mostly do?

 Pick your role to start with a list, then make it yours.
-Keep the 5–8 recurring tasks that take the most of your time.
+Keep the 5 to 8 recurring tasks that take the most of your time.

 Step 2 of 3 · Task configuration